VirtoCommerce/vc-module-catalog/README.md

   (long text is not indexed as a filterable field) and select it in the blade.
 Mark the property **multi-value** to store several codes in one property — the term filter matches any of its values.
 - Several *kinds* of code (e.g. GTIN and a custom property) can be selected at once; they are matched with OR.
 - Products must be **re-indexed** after the values or the property definitions change.
-Matching is exact and case-insensitive.
+Matching is exact: the scanned value must equal the stored value.

 ### How the storefront searches